Do Faulty Water Heaters Affect Water Pressure?

 What are Household Water Heaters?

-Household water heaters are essential appliances designed to provide a steady supply of hot water for various domestic needs, ranging from bathing and cleaning to cooking and laundry.
+Household water heaters are essential appliances that provide a steady supply of hot water for everyday tasks like bathing, cleaning, cooking, and laundry.

-These devices typically consist of a storage tank or a tankless unit, each employing distinct mechanisms to heat and deliver water.
+These devices typically consist of a storage tank or a tankless water unit, each using a different mechanism to heat and deliver water.

 Storage tank water heaters store and heat water within an insulated tank, utilizing heating elements or a burner to maintain a preset temperature.
 In comparison, tankless water heaters, also known as on-demand water heaters, instantly heat water as it flows through coils or heat exchangers.